henrythemes/jekyll-bootstrap-theme/denovo/1511/exercises/assembly.md

 The MiSeq data have longer reads, and you therefore need to change the following parameters (and remember to use the MiSeq files this time):

 - Abyss-pe - change k to 49
-- SoapDeNovo - change in the config file avg_ins to 540, use on the command line a K value of 79.
+- SoapDeNovo - change in the config file avg_ins to 540, use on the command line a K value of 79. **Note**: when using a kmer size greater than 63, you'll need to use `SOAPdenovo-127mer` instead of `SOAPdenovo-63mer`.

 Compare with your HiSeq results.
 Differences?